woogi999/woogidex/README.md

 You can make a Pokémon, give it stats, abilities, moves, Dex entries, sample competitive sets, etc., and then see everything presented as a little Pokédex-style board.

-The tool is basically this: **"What if I had a Pokédex database that was also a Fakemon design tool?"**

 It's primarily something I made to help organize my own Fakemon work and **Pokeathlon contest submissions**, but it's meant to be a general-purpose tool for anyone making Fakemon.

 ## Features